 Laundry facilities are located in each residence hall.
 Participants need to provide their own laundry detergent. $1.25 per load to wash; $1.25 per load to dry (Campus Cash only, no quarters).

 If maintenance is required to fix something in a room, inform the staff at the front desk of your residence hall.
-If the front desk is not staffed when the report needs to occur, visit one of the 24-hour desk locations listed above.
+If the front desk is not staffed when the report needs to occur, visit one of the 24-hour desk locations listed below.

-Printing, Copying, Faxing and Mailing/Shipping Services:
+Printing, Copying, Faxing and Mailing/Shipping Services

 For printing, copying or mail pickup and shipping, please visit one of the below: